yuqiii-wang/KnowledgeNotes/languages/cpp/async/mutex.md

 This may be achieved by asserting a bus lock, but the CPU will avoid this where possible.
 If the bus is locked then it is only for the duration of the locked instruction.

-## `mutex` and `spin_lock`
+### `mutex` and `spin_lock`

 `Spinlock` is a lock which causes a thread trying to acquire it to simply wait in the loop and repeatedly check for its availability.
 In contrast, a `mutex` is a program object that is created so that multiple processes can take turns sharing the same resource.

+* Mutex: when critical resource was used by other threads, it goes to sleep, release CPU to other threads
+* Spinlock: when critical resource was used by other threads, it just wait, will NOT give CPU to other threads

 A thread reached `mutex` immediately goes to sleep, until waken by `mutex.unlock()`; while for `spinlock`, a thread periodically checks it.